-James began his racing career at club level before moving up to national level racing in a one-make series for Lotus Elise production cars, finishing runner-up in a tight 2004 championship fight, then graduating into V8 Utes in 2005 where he finished seventh in the championship.
+James started his racing career at club level before moving up to national level racing in a one-make series for Lotus Elise sports cars.
+He finished runner-up in a tight championship fight, before graduating into V8 Utes in 2005.

 In 2007, he competed in the Australian Formula Ford Championship, finishing third in the championship in his rookie season.
-He then progressed to the Carrera Cup Challenge where he finished third in the 2008 championship.
+He then progressed to the Porsche Carrera Cup Challenge where he ran consistently near the front of the field.

-In 2009, he switched to touring cars and competed in the Fujitsu V8 Supercars series.
-At season end, he received the Mike Kable Young Gun Award, in recognition of his efforts as a first-year V8 Supercars driver.
+In 2009, he moved to V8 touring cars and competed in the Fujitsu Development Series.
+At season end, he received the Mike Kable Young Gun Award – recognition of his efforts in his first year in the category.

-A second placing at the 2014 Bathurst 1000 in a Nissan was his best result to date at Mount Panorama, a place where his father, Alan, enjoyed numerous victories.
+A second placing at the 2014 Bathurst 1000 in a Nissan Altima was his best finish to date at Mount Panorama, a place where his father enjoyed numerous successes.

 In 2016, he joined the highly experienced and successful Wilson Security Racing GRM team, driving a Volvo S60 as part of a two-car team in the V8 Supercars Championship.
 His 2017 season produced mixed results as the Wilson Security Racing GRM team adjusted to the switch to Holden Commodores and spent most of the year developing their cars.